puppetlabs/design-system/source/react/library/tabs/Tabs.md

 Each Tabs.Tab will create a nav button using your title prop and a panel which will render anything you nest inside.

-You can directly set active and disabled flags on Tabs.Tab
+You can directly set an active flag on Tabs.Tab

 ---
 ---